luciotato/LiteScript/README.md

 ###LiteScript is a highly-readable language that compiles to javascript

 ##Design considerations
-LiteScript is designed with the following considerations in mind:

-* More hours are expended *reading* and *debugging* code, than *writting* it.
+- More hours are expended *reading* and *debugging* code, than *writting* it.
-* Code should be easy to read and follow.
+- Code should be easy to read and follow.
-* Programmer intention and code effects should be clear and explicit
+- Programmer intention and code effects should be clear and explicit
-* Code flow should be straightforward, top-down, left-right, then:
+- Code flow should be straightforward, top-down, left-right, then:
-  * Condition evaluation should precede conditionally executed statements
+  - Condition evaluation should precede conditionally executed statements
-  * Deviations from expected program flow, should be handled as "exceptions" (try-catch-finally)
+  - Deviations from expected program flow, should be handled as "exceptions" (try-catch-finally)
-  * Sequential programming with exceptions should be preferred.
+  - Sequential programming with exceptions should be preferred.
-  * Async callbacks and closures should be available to be used when required
+  - Async callbacks and closures should be available to be used when required
-  * Async callbacks and closures *should not* break the exception handling logic.
+  - Async callbacks and closures *should not* break the exception handling logic.
-  * Hidden side-effects and global variables should be avoided whenever possible.
+  - Hidden side-effects and global variables should be avoided whenever possible.

 ##Objectives

-* Make code as readable and easy to follow as possible.
+- Make code as readable and easy to follow as possible.
-* DO NOT try to be terse and clever.
+- Do not try to be terse and clever.
 The best code is the clearest, not the shortest.
-We have plenty of room for source code.
-* Create readable javascript code
+- Create readable javascript code
-* Catch typos in object members *in the compilation phase*.
+- Catch typos in object members **in the compilation phase**.
 Is too time-expensive to debug subtle bugs caused by mistyped member names.
-* Allow an easy context-switch in the coder's mind between programming languages.
+- Allow an easy context-switch in the coder's mind between programming languages.
   - Try to use the same meaning for the same symbols when the symbol is used in javascript, CoffeScript, Phyton, C, C#, JAVA, SQL.
   - Use js symbols and EcmaScript 6 constructs when appropriated and available.
   - Embrace javascript prototypal inheritance. "class" is syntax sugar